donaldlab/OSPREY3/doc/content/contributing/architecture/conformation-spaces.md

 The conformation space compiler itself lives in the Kotlin `.gui.compiler.ConfSpaceCompiler` class.
 The compiler does quite a bit of work to make the conformation spaces ready for design.
-Perhaps the most important step is collecting the forecfield parameters for the design molecules.
+Perhaps the most important step is collecting the forcefield parameters for the design molecules.
 OSPREY currently provides the EEF1 implicit solvation forcefield and also various flavors of Amber forcefields.
 The forcefield system in OSPREY is general enough to allow integrating with (hopefully) any forcefield system, so it should be possible to integrate with other forcefiled systems in the future, should such a thing ever be desired.